Therapeutic exercises after removal of the uterus and ovaries. Kegel exercises after hysterectomy

 2. Activation of organ functions.
 Measures are being taken to normalize blood circulation and stimulate the intestines.
 If necessary, Proserpine is administered by injection to activate intestinal functions.

-Medical treatment immediately after surgery includes the following:
+Drug therapy immediately after surgery includes the following:

 • antibiotics to exclude infection (course – 5-8 days);

-The main problems in early rehabilitation
+Main problems during early rehabilitation

 At the first stage of rehabilitation after removal of the uterus, the following complications may occur: